 Nikon Z6 vs Sony A6000

-The Nikon Z6 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in August 2018 and February 2014.
+The Nikon Z6 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2018 and February 2014.
 Both the Z6 and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (Z6) and an APS-C (A6000) sensor.
 The Nikon has a resolution of 24.3 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.